Lady’s Lace, Bisnaga

-From the same family as Queen Anne's Lace, however these improved selections of laceflower are much more attractive and useful and they are not invasive.
-When mixed into perennial borders or placed among taller annuals, laceflowers are stunning.
+From the same family as Queen Anne's Lace, however these improved selections of laceflower are much more attractive and useful, and are not invasive.
+Mixed into perennial borders or placed among taller annuals, laceflowers are stunning.

 GREEN MIST Laceflower Seeds Ammi visnaga

 Green Mist laceflower is a free-blooming, 2-4 ft. tall annual plants with large, cloud-like clusters of pale green to white summer blooms.
 Flowers are excellent in fresh-cut or dried bouquets.
 The feathery, fern-like foliage is a valuable 'filler' for fresh cut arrangements.